-The recipe calls for 1/4 cup each olive oil, honey, Dijon mustard, honey and 1 Tablespoon of curry powder.
+The recipe calls for 1/4 cup each olive oil, honey, Dijon mustard and 1 Tablespoon of curry powder.
 There is plenty of leeway in this recipe to add more or less of any ingredient.
 Add all of the ingredients to a small bowl and stir.

-If you are so inclined, feel free to double or triple the recipe.
+If you are so inclined, double or triple the recipe.
 The sauce freezes well by itself or coating chicken or shrimp inside a plastic bag.

 Spoon the sauce over chicken or shrimp and turn to fully coat each piece.
 The sauce will easily cover 2 pounds of protein.